Coronavirus (COVID-19) Preparedness Information Learn More

-It is the policy of Rutherford Regional Medical Center to admit and to treat all patients without regard to race, color, sex, national origin, disability or age in compliance with the 45 CFR Parts 80, 84 and 91 respectively.
+It is the policy of Rutherford Regional Health System to admit and to treat all patients without regard to race, color, sex, national origin, disability or age in compliance with the 45 CFR Parts 80, 84 and 91 respectively.
 The same requirements for admission are applied to all patients whose needs are reasonable for the facility to meet and patients are assigned within this facility without regard to race, color, sex, national origin, disability or age.
 Each patient must be admitted to the facility as ordered by a licensed physician.
 It is the policy of the facility not to retain a patient who requires services beyond those for which the facility is licensed or has the functional ability to provide.
 There is no distinction in the eligibility for, or in the manner of providing any patient service provided by the facility or by others in or outside of the facility.
 The services of this facility are available without distinction to all patients and visitors regardless of race, color, sex, national origin, disability or age.
 All persons and organizations having occasion either to refer patients for admission or to recommend to the facility are advised to do so without regard to the patient’s race, color, sex, national origin, disability or age.

 Right to Quality Care